 As saxophone players, we strive to play beautiful melodies and take killer solos right?
 You may be surprised to learn that it is not as difficult as you may think.
 The key lies in a simple method that I can’t wait to share with you.
 This post is a quick guide to learning to play sax by ear.

 First, let me introduce myself.
 My name is Jay Metcalf.
 I’m a professional saxophone player, educator and repair technician.
 I have been studying the saxophone for the last 30 years and performing professionally for more than 20 of those.
-I would like to share some of what I have learned with you.
+I’d like to share some of what I have learned with you.

 - Develop a good sound and basic technique on your instrument